 During these challenging and unprecedented times, you may be feeling anxious or uncertain about your current situation at work or you may simply be using this time to reflect on what you want from your career.
 Irrespective of your individual situation, a really good habit to get into is updating your CV every 6-12 months whether you are looking for a new job or not – this means that you will be able to keep your CV focused and ensure you are not scrambling around trying to remember achievements from 3 or 4 years ago.
-Collating a CV can often feel like a long and daunting task, so I have put together some information around what to include to get yourself noticed in a competitive tax recruitment market.
+Collating a CV can often feel like a long and daunting task, so I have put together some information about what to include to get yourself noticed in a competitive tax recruitment market.

 Your CV is essentially a sales document for you to showcase your skills, experience and qualifications to a future employer.
-I would always recommend tailoring your CV to each role you apply for – work with your recruitment consultant to get their advice on what an employer is looking for and utilise a job description by going through each point mentioned and ensure that your relevant experience is clearly detailed in your CV.
+I would always recommend tailoring your CV to each role you apply for – work with your recruitment consultant to get their advice on what an employer is looking for and utilise a job description by going through each point mentioned and ensuring that your relevant experience is clearly detailed in your CV.

 When writing a CV, it is important to start with the basics: